chiefenne/PyAero/docs/quickstart.rst

 This is it.

-See :ref:`figure_quickstart_steps` on how this looks in the graphical user interface.
+See below the :ref:`figure_quickstart_steps` on how this looks in the graphical user interface.

 .. _figure_quickstart_steps:
 .. figure::  images/quickstart_steps.gif